-I produce figurative still-life drawings and paintings using a variety of media including pencil, pen, ink, charcoal, chalks, pastels and paints.
+I produce figurative still-life drawings and paintings using a variety of media, including pencil, pen, ink, charcoal, chalks, pastels and paints.
 I often produce Indian ink and painted drawings as a starting point for my paintings.
 Recently, I developed my ink and watercolour drawings to produce satirical storyboard illustrative paintings and drawings.
-Even more recently, I have been working on some socio-political illustrations to highlight & document the current climate in Britain.
+Even more recently, I have been working on some socio-political illustrations to highlight and document the current climate in Britain.

 My paintings, which I would loosely describe as being abstract realism works, are developed from areas of my ink and watercolour drawings.
 I take elements of my finished drawings and then create one or even several paintings from those drawings.
 I choose an area of the drawing that I think would create a successful painting and then I loosely paint everything I have drawn onto the canvas.
 When doing so, I try to incorporate the spontaneity of the original drawing.
 The piece is then finished off with exacting precision using bold bright colour, surrounded by fluid black outlines and large areas of white.